 The school nurse shall assess the student's capability to administer medication through an individual health care plan.
-An Authorization for Administration of Prescription Medication Form must be on file in the clinic before the student can carry or self-administer these medications.
+An District Authorization for Administration of Prescription Medication Form must be on file in the clinic before the student can carry or self-administer these medications.
 1002.20 (3), F.S.

 4. Except as provided above, students shall not possess, dispense or share prescription or non-prescription medication.
 For student safety, it is required that the parent/guardian or responsible adult deliver medication to or from the school's clinic.
-Discontinued medications must be picked up within one (1) week after the medication is discontinued and at the end of the school year.
-Unclaimed medications will be destroyed.
+Discontinued

-- 5. Food Substitutions or Modifications: USDA regulations 7 CFR Part 15b require substitutions or modifications in school meals for children whose disabilities restrict their diets.
+- medications must be picked up within one (1) week after the medication is discontinued and at the end of the school year.
+Unclaimed medications will be destroyed. - 5.
+Food Substitutions or Modifications: USDA regulations 7 CFR Part 15b require substitutions or modifications in school meals for children whose disabilities restrict their diets.
 A child with a disability must be provided substitutions in foods when that need is supported by a statement signed by a licensed physician.
 The physician's statement must identify: the child's disability; an explanation of why the disability restricts the child's diet; the major life activity affected by the disability; the food or foods to be omitted from the child's diet, and the food or choice of foods that must be substituted. - 6.
-Food Allergies: Generally, children with food allergies or intolerances do not have a disability as defined under either Section 504 of the Rehabilitation Act or Part B of IDEA, and the school food service may, but is not required, to make food substitutions for them.
+Food Allergies: Generally, children with food allergies or intolerances do not have a disability as defined under either Section 504 of the Rehabilitation Act or Part B of IDEA, and the school food service may but is not required to make food substitutions for them.
 However, when in the licensed medical provider's assessment, food allergies may result in severe, life-threatening reactions, the child's condition meets the definition of disability, and the substitutions prescribed by the licensed medical provider must be accommodated. - 7.
 Head Lice Management: Students with a live louse and/or nits one-quarter (1⁄4) inch from the scalp will be temporarily excluded from school for parents/guardians to perform head lice treatment.
 Treatment should be completed at home, and the student must return to the school clinic for clearance before returning to the classroom.
 If needed, one (1) day of absence will be excused to complete treatment. - 8.
-Healthy Reminders for a Healthy School Year: - The clinic should be updated whenever contact information changes. - A child who has a fever (greater than 100.4), diarrhea, vomiting, or other signs of illness, must be kept home until symptom free for twenty-four (24) hours to prevent others from becoming ill. - Hand washing before eating, after using the restroom, after blowing nose, and after coughing or sneezing is recommended. - Coughing or sneezing into a tissue or the shirt sleeve instead of the hands prevents the spread of germs. - The school nurse should be contacted to discuss a child's health needs. - Health insurance information for children is available at http://floridakidcare.org/, 888/540-5437, or from the school nurse.
+Healthy Reminders for Families for a Healthy School Year: - The clinic should be updated whenever contact information changes. - A child who has a fever (greater than 100.4), diarrhea, vomiting, or other signs of illness, must be kept home until symptom free for twenty-four (24) hours to prevent others from becoming ill. - Hand washing before eating, after using the restroom, after blowing nose, and after coughing or sneezing is recommended. - Coughing or sneezing into a tissue or the shirt sleeve instead of the hands prevents the spread of germs. - The school nurse should be contacted to discuss a child's health needs. - Health insurance information for children is available at http://floridakidcare.org/, 888/-540-5437, or from the school nurse. - Healthy Eating Strategies - o Encourage family meals. - o Serve a variety of healthy foods and snacks. - o Be an example by eating healthy yourself. - o Avoid battles over food. - o Involve children in the planning and meal preparation process. - Physical Activity - o Children should get sixty (60) minutes of physical activity each day.